Searching ...

 Photos taken from Union County, NC

 Do you love horses?
 Union County, North Carolina, might be the ideal place for you to live.
 It has the highest horse population in North Carolina.
 How about a preference for wide-open spaces and a rural lifestyle?
 This county was built on abundant natural resources with large areas untouched by urban development.
-At the same time, residents live near a major metropolitan area, the financial hub of Charlotte.
+While you’ll find miles of pastureland and scenic hills, living in Union County is swiftly changing as the Charlotte metro expands, gifting residents with the benefits of a major metropolitan area.

-Located in the North Carolina Piedmont region, Union County’s claim to fame is its rural lifestyle.
+Find this special county in south-central North Carolina directly southeast from Charlotte.
+Part of the Piedmont region, Union County’s advantage lies in its rural lifestyle.
 Around 46% of the land here has a farm designation.
-This means vast land tracts are virtually untouched by urban development.
-In 2019, the county was the number one producer in the state for wheat and soybeans, and third overall in grain crops.
+Vast land tracts are virtually untouched by urban development and likely will remain critical agricultural land rather than being converted into housing.
+In 2022, the county was the number one producer in the state for wheat and soybeans and third overall in grain crops.
+It was third for poultry and egg production.
 Drive around, and you’ll see many horse barns and pastureland.

 Rolling hills dotted with lakes and agricultural fields make up the landscape.
 The Rocky River on the north and Six Mile Creek to the west wind along the border.
-Other counties surrounding Union County are Anson, Cabarrus, and Stanly Counties in North Carolina and Chesterfield and Lancaster Counties in South Carolina.
+Northern Union County touches Stanly and Cabarrus Counties, while Anson County is on its east.
+Chesterfield and Lancaster Counties in South Carolina share its southern boundary.

-Based on the cost of living index, which places the United States average at 100, the overall cost of living in Union County is 101.5.
-The lowest cost of living index category was groceries, while the most expensive was health care.
-However, all these categories were relatively balanced, scoring within a 4-point spread and close to the national measure of 100.
+Based on the cost of living index, which places the United States average at 100, the overall cost of living in Union County is 106.5.
+The lowest cost of living index category was groceries, while the most expensive was housing.
+Part of that is the vast acres of land, but another is the desirability of some of Union County’s communities near the Charlotte metro.
+Some of its zip codes have the highest median prices in the metro.

 Union County History

-The closest involvement to a skirmish in Union soil was the Battle of Waxhaws during the American Revolution in 1780.
+The closest involvement to a skirmish on Union County soil was the Battle of Waxhaws during the American Revolution in 1780.
 No reported battles or skirmishes took place here during the American Civil War.

-The US Army set up a temporary training camp during World War II near Monroe.
+During World War II, the US Armys et up a temporary training camp near Monroe.
 Camp Sutton was the training facility for the 1st Tank Destroyer Group and served as a staging area for the 1942 Carolina Maneuvers.
 The camp closed in 1945 but left behind important infrastructure for Monroe’s development.

 Since its founding, agriculture has been essential to the area’s economy.
 At the same time, it has benefited from its proximity to Charlotte through the 20th century.
 Union has a strong business and industrial economy.